-February 27 marks the 30th anniversary of a dark day in Milwaukee Brewers history.
+February 27, 1986 is a dark day in Milwaukee Brewers history.
 An explosion in the center of their spring training complex in Chandler, Arizona, injured nine people.
 It happened within the coaches’ room at the center of the complex.
 The worst injuries were to third base coach Tony Muser, pitching coach Herman Starrette, bullpen coach Larry Haney, and plumber Jeff Sutton.
 Muser and Sutton required helicopter transport to the Maricopa County burn unit.
 Muser received second and third degree burns over 50 percent of mainly the upper half of his body, while Sutton was burned mainly in his hands and face.
 Starrette had first and second degree burns on his hands and arms, and was taken to Chandler Community hospital for treatment.
 Muser was later transferred to a burn unit in California – and considered lucky to be alive.

 Also taken to the hospital with minor burn injuries were pitcher Bill Wegman, first base coach Andy Etchebarren, general manager Harry Dalton, and catcher Bill Schroeder.
 A construction worker was also treated for smoke inhalation.
 Some were injured while trying to get the flames to go out on Muser, Haney, Sutton, and Starette.
 It was an unlikely turn of events for a team that was so excited to begin work in a new spring home.
 As Schroeder said later, the only positive was camp was just beginning with pitchers, catchers, and coaches on hand.
 He shuddered to think of what might have happened with a full team in the facility.